 National Railroad Museum in Green Bay it was sold to the Friends in

-future.
+2010.
+The Northern has since completed its overhaul and has returned to operational status as of 2013.
 Other interesting places and excursion trains in Minnesota include the Como-Harriet Streetcar Line, End-O-Line Railroad Park and Museum, Jackson

 Street Roundhouse, Kandiyohi County Historical Society Depot, Lake